Grant Awards Recipients

 Summer 2015

-Cassie Hays Assistant Professor, Sociology
+Cassie Hays Associate Professor of Sociology

 Cassie was awarded a fellowship for transportation to and lodging at the International Sociological Association World Congress meeting in Yokohama, Japan.
 Professor Hays teaches Sociology 209: Race & Ethnicity routinely and wanted to internationalize this course.
 Because racism and race-thinking are not just American problems and resonate across the world in often terrible and violent ways, Professor Hays wanted to develop a global version of the course that examines historical bases and contemporary outcomes of colonialism, post-colonialism, race-thinking, and racism.
 She attended a variety of panels, such as “Racism, Nationalism, and Ethnic Relations,” “Social Stratification,” “Comparative Xenophobia,” “Challenges for Muslim Minorities,” and “Politics of Masculinities Racialized as Deviant and Dangerous.”

-Jackie Milingo Associate Professor, Physics
+Jackie Milingo Associate Professor of Physics

 Jackie attended the Research-Based Active Learning in Introductory Physics workshop in Portland, Oregon as well as up to $200 for ground transportation.
 Part of the National Chautauqua Short Course Program, the workshop is designed primarily to serve undergraduate education in the sciences and brings together undergraduate faculty with physics education Research (PER) specialists to introduce new teaching concepts and techniques that are relevant, current and effective.
 This particular workshop presented PER-validated strategies for increasing active learning in introductory physics courses, including interactive lecture demonstrations, RealTime physics labs, personal response systems (clickers), activity-based tutorials, collaborative problem-solving tutorials, workshop physics, physics with video analysis, and strategies for analytic mathematical modeling.